wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--port`: Set the HTTP port number e.g. `--port 9999`.
 Use `--port 0` to dynamically determine a port.

 `--https-port`: If specified, enables HTTPS on the supplied port.
-(Note: When you specify this parameter, wiremock will still, additionally, bind to an http port (8080 - by default).
-So when running multiple wiremock servers, you will have to specify the --port parameter also, to ensure that a port conflict does not occur with other wiremock servers)
+Note: When you specify this parameter, WireMock will still, additionally, bind to an HTTP port (8080 by default).
+So when running multiple WireMock servers you will also need to specify the `--port` parameter in order to avoid conflicts.

 `--bind-address`: The IP address the WireMock server should serve from.
 Binds to all local network adapters if unspecified.